 I did what any mature adult would do faced with this situation.
 I shouted a lot, punched the steering wheel (which in turn set off the alarm, just to draw even more unnecessary attention to myself and my EXTRAORDINARILY GREEN CAR) and cried.
 Half an hour later I’d penned a For Sale ad and was scouring the Yellow Pages for a counsellor.

 Two, long, awkward, embarrassing months passed, without a single response to my plea for anyone to step forward and put me out of my misery.
 Surely there were some serious ‘collectors’ out there, scouring the small ads for a future classic.
 A much sought after one I hasten to add.
 But, no.

-Finally I approached a friend of a friend who bought and sold cars to help pay his way through Uni, who I had on good authority, knew his motors.
+Finally, I approached a friend of a friend who bought and sold cars to help pay his way through Uni, who I had on good authority, knew his motors.
 Having said that his initial response was a blank face, followed by one of those coughs that you know disguises laughter.
 He was hard pressed to identify my Colour Concept, believing it at first to be an idiot-spec, pimped Golf rather than something that had rolled off the production line in all this gory.
 Naturally he then immediately appreciated its worth and agreed to take it off my hands; slapping some used and suspect bank notes totalling £800 into my palm and walked off.
 This time doing considerably less than before to mask the sound of his laughter.
-And with it, nipping in the bud my fledgling career in automotive investments.
+And with it, nipping in the bud my

 Car: 1995 Volkswagen Golf GTi Colour Concept